BeamIO-Inc/espa-product-formatter/README.md

   * Removed the tools/generateDS code since that is what generates the metadata_api handling.
   * Converted the scripts to utilize Python 3, since Python 2.x is obsolete.
+  * Updated the ENVI header to include the coordinate system string in an effort to be compatible with newer GDAL/PROJ libraries.